 - boosting funding for women’s shelters by $15 million to help ensure no woman fleeing violence is turned away

-- providing funding to second-stage shelters for the first time to help women in need with longer term accommodation
+- providing funding to second-stage shelters to help women in need with longer term accommodation

 - making it easier for survivors of family violence to leave dangerous situations by allowing them to break residential leases without financial penalty through a Safer Spaces Certificate